A generalization of the Lorentz ether to gravity with general-relativistic limit: Conservation Laws as Euler-Lagrange Equations for Preferred Coordinates

 Note that the thesis is not obvious.
 The definition of explicit dependence already requires that we know how to transform the other fields $\phi^k$.
 For a non-covariant theory this is possibly not yet defined (see app. \ref{appGeneral}).
 In this sense, this thesis may be considered as analogous to Kretschmann's thesis \cite{Kretschmann} that every physical theory allows a covariant formulation.
-In the following, we do not assume that this thesis holds.
+But we do not have to assume (and do not assume in the following) that this thesis holds.
 If it holds, the assumption of axiom \ref{aLagrange} is less restrictive.

+But one has to note that a unique transformation of a non-covariant expression is possible only if the transformation law of the expression is well-defined.
+A scalar function is covariant in itself, a vector component $u^0(x)$ is equivalent to $u^\mu(x)\x^0_{,\mu}(x)$, a tensor component $u^{00}(x)$ equivalent to $u^{\mu\nu}(x)\x^0_{,\mu}(x)\x^0_{,\nu}(x)$.
+But what to do if we have some entity like, for example, a density $\rho(x)$?
+Is it a scalar?
+Or is it the component $p^0$ of a vector $p^0=\rho(x), p^i=\rho(x) v^i(x)$?
+Or is it a component $t^{00}(x)=\rho(x)$ of the energy-momentum tensor?
+These questions have to be answered before one can define an explicit dependence of a theory on the preferred coordinates.